-This means that the work must always be credited to its creators, and that no one is allowed to alter it in a way that would cause embarrassment or damage the reputation of the creators.
+This means that the work must always be credited to its creators (unless they wish to remain anonymous), and that no one is allowed to alter the work in a way that would cause embarrassment or damage the reputation of the creators.
 You can't transfer your moral rights: they simply belong to you.
 Moral rights are only part of U.S. copyright law with respect to original works of art and limited editions of 200 or fewer prints, but they are much more broadly defined in the copyright laws of some other countries.

 How can resources in the archive be used?